 Medication for Panic Attacks

 In some cases, we might recommend medication for your panic.
-If medication is warranted, our board certified psychiatric prescribers will help you determine the best medication for your individual needs.
+If medication is warranted, our board certified child, adolescent and adult psychiatrist and, our psychiatric nurse practitioner will help you determine the best medication for your individual needs.
 Research shows that medication for panic is most effective when paired with psychotherapy as medication will only mask the symptoms, and therapy can provide lasting relief so you may not need medication or therapy in the long-term.